Help support our friends in Israel in their time of need.

 Modesty Kits

-Quick changes will be required at many of the religious sites which have modest dress standards and there's typically no time or facilities for changing.
+Quick changes will be required at some of the religious sites in Israel which have modest dress standards and there's typically no time or facilities for changing.
 Heads, arms, and legs must be covered.
 For men, the easiest solution is a baggy pair of pants quickly pulled over shorts or a pair of zip-off pants that turn into shorts.
 For women, a calf-length wrap can easily be tucked into your waist band creating a modest dress, and a shawl or silk scarf can be wrapped around bare shoulders.
 While you might find these traditions and customs confusing or even offensive, remember that we are visitors coming to explore and learn not to make a point or cause a scene.
 So always strive to represent your group and your country well by being respectful and considerate in all your interactions.

 Variable Climates and Weather Conditions